awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-mac.md

 3\.
 Verify the installation\.

 After Docker is installed, verify that it's working\.
-Aso confirm that you can run Docker commands from the AWS SAM CLI \(for example, `docker ps`\)\.
+Also confirm that you can run Docker commands from the AWS SAM CLI \(for example, `docker ps`\)\.
 You don't need to install, fetch, or pull any containers––the AWS SAM CLI does this automatically as required\.

 ## Install the AWS SAM CLI Using Homebrew<a name="serverless-sam-cli-install-mac-homebrew"></a>